 Our sustainable plastics vision is rooted in three pillars: Reducing the amount of plastics we use; Recycling the plastics we bring to market; and Reinventing our plastic packaging.

 We know it will take big ideas and even bigger goals to get there.
 So, we’re already hard at work.
 We committed to making 100% of our packaging recyclable, compostable, or biodegradable by 2025, and we are striving to use 25% recycled plastic content in our plastic packaging by 2025.
-Additionally, we aim to reduce 35% of virgin plastic across our beverage brands and, driven by SodaStream, avoid an estimated 67 billion single-use plastic bottles by 2025.
+Additionally, we aim to reduce 35% of virgin plastic use across our beverage portfolio and, driven by SodaStream, avoid an estimated 67 billion single-use plastic bottles by 2025.

 Our News & Stories

 See our latest announcements and impact work around the world.

 Click anywhere on the globe to find location coordinates

 Discover some of our key partners below and learn how you can help make an impact.